dataliterate/data-populator/README.md

 Please report bugs, observations, ideas & feature requests as [issues](https://github.com/preciousforever/sketch-data-populator/issues).

-We conceived _Sketch Data Populator_ to improve our design process for working with meaningful at [precious design studio](http://precious-forever.com/) and developed the plugin in collaboration with [Lukas Ondrej](https://github.com/lukas77me).
+We conceived _Sketch Data Populator_ to improve our design process for working with data at [precious design studio](http://precious-forever.com/) and developed the plugin in collaboration with [Lukas Ondrej](https://github.com/lukas77me).
 Please get in touch if you have questions or comments via [@preciousforever](https://twitter.com/preciousforever) or [our website](http://precious-forever.com/contact).

 ## Installation
 1. Download the ZIP file (or clone repository)